We discuss brown leather lace-ups extensively on this site. I always recommend brown dress shoes over black in pretty much every situation.

 It’s a subtle thing, but at EG we’re all about the little details, and I like this one.

-Burgundy is a nice alternative to your standard brown leather.
+Usually this is called Burgundy or Chili.
+It’s a nice alternative to your standard brown leather.
 Depending on how picky you are, it may be challenging trying to choose a pair of pants that work.

 I think charcoal trousers, dark navy trousers, or a muted khaki chino (not too light) can look great.